Saturday, September 1, 2018

 The height from the upper edge of the upper bearing block to the hub bolting hole axis shall be 30mm to prevent a tail strike during forceful maneuvering and crashes.
 As pictured below on the left, for the 30 mm height rotor setup, the shaft dent of the V950 shaft coincides with the upper bearing block, and the collar's screw wedges to the dent's upper corner in the picture after installing the collar.
 When friction-fitting the main shaft, the retaining collar's bolting needs dents because the extra friction used to fit the main shaft above the friction resistance can be greater than an undented collar bolting's friction can handle.
 More importantly, during the pull-out of the main shaft, the entire main shaft friction on the motor bell is countered by pulling the collar with a pair of pliers, as pictured on the right.
 The stator rotation stopper is an M3 setscrew CA-glued and bolted on halfway.
 Be careful not to wedge the bolt in between the strut for the fuselage and the strut for the servo because that space is not enough for free-vertical pressing of the stater onto the bearing block.
 The bolt should be between the 2 struts toward the two sides of the fuselage plates.

 In the example picture, the wrapping of the copper foil may seem very tight and not increase the bolt's thickness at all, but the actual installation is very tight and requires the technique of turning the screw against the DFC arm inner wall for a few minutes to compact the wrap to make a proper fit.
-When the DFC pin is correctly made, the DFC arm can fall by itself when held and released, as shown in the video.
+The DFC arm shall be able to swing by itself when held and released, as shown in the video.

 The main shaft anti rotation setscrew is in the aft truss section, additional 1 3/4 zip tie insert is on the left.
 The zip tie insert should be short so not to allow it to be bent during insertion with pliers and nicking the motor stater.
 See pictures here.